opentable/webflux-large-response-spring/README.md

 encounter an issue with large JSON responses returned by the API gateway being cut-off part way through.

-Our initial assumption was that the issue has to do with the WebClient client connector used, but this hypothesis was disproven in testing. *Ultimately, what matters is that the response from the server is large, even if no downstream WebClient call is made.*
+Our initial assumption was that the issue has to do with the WebClient client connector used, but this hypothesis was disproved in testing. *Ultimately, what matters is that the response from the server is large, even if no downstream WebClient call is made.*

 The demo app contains an API `/webclient?path="foo"` which proxies a request to the URI `foo` and returns the result